midnightntwrk/midnight-architecture/proposals/0013-hd-wallet-options.md

 It assumes following BIP-32 algorithm and CIP-1852-like derivation path, that is: `m / purpose' / midnight_coin_type' / account' / role / index`,
 with possible roles being:
-- `0` - Night token, with generated private key being a private key for a Schnorr signature over secp256k1 (as specified in [ADR-0017](../adrs/0017-signature-scheme.md))
+- `0` - Night token and unshielded native tokens, with generated private key being a private key for a Schnorr signature over secp256k1 (as specified in [ADR-0017](../adrs/0017-signature-scheme.md))
 - `1` - Dust token, with generated private key being an input for Dust key derivation according to wallet specification
 - `2` - zswap shielded tokens, with generated private key being an input for Dust key derivation according to wallet specification (assuming zswap and Dust can have the same key derivation scheme, only purpose being different)
+- `3` - tentatively - token metadata signing, with generated private key being a private key for a Schnorr signature over secp256k1 (as specified in [ADR-0017](../adrs/0017-signature-scheme.md))

 Similarly to Cardano, this variant still allows to build compound addresses, if multiple public keys are needed, though a special care should be put into assessing malleability of such addresses and possible impacts.
+Additionally, it is important to keep in mind that in principle keys derived for a specific role should only be used in that particular context (which is the reason for separating Dust and zswap keys into own roles, despite likely the key format and algorithms being the same, as well as having separate roles for tokens and metadata).

 ## More to read